hypi-universe/docs-legacy/_posts/2019-09-25-text-classification-with-deep-learning.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->

-<p>In order to create robust deep learning models, the dataset used is divided into train and test sets.
+In order to create robust deep learning models, the dataset used is divided into train and test sets.
 The deep learning models are trained on the training set.
 The performance of the trained models is evaluated by making predictions on the test sets.
-An ideal deep learning algorithm should perform equally well on training and test set. </p>
+An ideal deep learning algorithm should perform equally well on training and test set.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-<p>Deep learning algorithm works with numeric data.
+Deep learning algorithm works with numeric data.
 However, the categories in our dataset have two unique text values i.e. <code>ham</code> and <code>spam</code>.
 We will replace <code>ham</code> by 0 and <code>spam</code> by 1.
-To do so, execute the following script:</p>
+To do so, execute the following script:

 <!-- /wp:paragraph -->

 <!-- wp:code -->